-The authors claim governments have not done enough to tackle obesity in their populations, with the exception of taxes on sugary drinks that some countries, such as the U.K., have imposed.
+The authors claim governments have not done enough to tackle obesity in their populations, with the exception of taxes on sugary drinks that some countries,

 “The obesity pandemic is the result of living in food environments where it is difficult not to overconsume calories.
 The global food industry produces and extensively promotes cheap, sugar sweetened beverages and ultraprocessed foods high in salt, sugar, and saturated fat that provide only a transient sensation of fullness.”